Counselor Education, College Student Personnel, & Social Work

 Examples of practicum experiences include:

-- Advisor for Alternative Spring Break
+- Advising Alternative Spring Break

-- Teaching Assistant for a CSP course
+- Assisting teaching a CSP course

 CSP Contact Information: